CAPTAIN NEMO AI

 She needs no diesel or other fossil fuels to travel from waypoint to waypoint, and no crew to hoist the mast or control the solar panels.

 That is our dream and ambition.
 Are we asking too much from the scientists of today?
 We think not.
+Indeed, the technology to make Captain Nemo function effectively is now widely available in various packages, each supplier offering different solutions.

 Navigation: COLREGS compliant autonomy when 'Captain Nemo' autopilot engaged